vsivsi/meteor-file-collection/README.md

 I've only tested with Meteor v0.9.x and v1.0.
 Older versions run on Meteor v0.8 as well, but why would you want to do that?

-Requires [meteorite](https://atmospherejs.com/docs/installing).
 To add to your project, run:

     meteor add vsivsi:file-collection